LearningLocker/docs/src/http-statements.md

 Statements can be deleted by the REST API.
 See [Statement Deletion API](../http-statement-deletion) for more information.

 Optional metadata can be added to a statement via the [Metadata API](../http-metadata).
-We automatically add metadata in cases such as for [question statements](../guides-assessment-statements) coming from Adapt, which makes reporting on content from this platform much easier than previously possible.
+We automatically add metadata in cases such as for [question statements](../guides-assessment-statements) (typically coming from Adapt), which makes reporting on assessments much easier than previously possible.

 ### Schema